Daniel-Hanrahan-Tools-and-Games/Untitled_Knight_Game/README.md

 # Untitled_Knight_Game

-This is a quick time video game like the classic laserdisc arcade games that takes place in worlds from the silent film era.
+This is a quick-time video game like the classic laserdisc arcade games that take place in worlds from the silent film era.

 The player can use either WASD or the arrow keys.